-4.6 Land use and socioeconomic
+4.7 Land use and socioeconomic

-To avoid and minimise adverse effects on land use (including agricultural and residential), social fabric of the community (with regard to wellbeing and community cohesion), local infrastructure, electromagnetic interference, aviation safety and to neighbouring landowners during construction, operation and decommissioning of the project.
+To avoid and minimise adverse effects on land use (including agricultural and residential), social fabric of the community (with regard to wellbeing and community cohesion), local infrastructure, electromagnetic interference, bushfire safety, aviation safety and to neighbouring landowners during construction, operation and decommissioning of the project.

-- Significant disruption to existing and/or proposed land uses, with associated economic and social effects on households and businesses. - Potential adverse effects of wind turbines and associated infrastructure from an aviation perspective, including but not limited to impacts on aerial safety, air traffic control equipment, obstruction and turbulence. - Potential interference with communication systems that use electromagnetic waves as the transmissions medium (e.g. television, radio, mobile reception).
+- Significant disruption to existing and/or proposed land uses, with associated economic and social effects on households and businesses. - Potential adverse effects of wind turbines and associated infrastructure from an aviation perspective, including but not limited to impacts on aerial safety, air traffic control equipment, obstruction and turbulence. - Potential interference with communication systems that use electromagnetic waves as the transmissions medium (e.g. television, radio, mobile reception). - Implications of the project for fire risk management on surrounding land, including fire ignition risks arising from the project.

-- Describe the project area in terms of land use (existing and proposed), land capability, residences and accommodation, zoning and overlays under the Moyne Planning Scheme and public infrastructure that support current patterns of economic and social activity. - Describe community attitudes, identified through consultation activities, to the existing environment and the potential changes and opportunities brought by the project. - Identify and describe the nearest aerodromes, air navigation and air traffic management services, transiting air routes, and designated airspace such as Danger, Restricted or Prohibited areas. - Characterise current use of aerial spraying by district farmers and aerial firefighting that could be affected by the project (including any significant water resource that may be used for aerial firefighting in the region). - Characterise current local television and radiocommunication services within the project area and surrounding areas. - Identify and describe any existing infrastructure, including the existing transmission lines, in the area.
+- Describe the project area in terms of land use (existing and proposed), residences and accommodation, zoning and overlays under the Yarriambiack Planning Scheme and public infrastructure that support current patterns of economic and social activity. - Describe community attitudes, identified through consultation activities, to the existing environment and the potential changes and opportunities brought by the project. - Identify and describe the nearest aerodromes, air navigation and air traffic management services, transiting air routes, and designated airspace such as Danger, Restricted or Prohibited areas. - Characterise current use of aerial spraying by district farmers and aerial firefighting that could be affected by the project (including any significant water resource that may be used for aerial firefighting in the region). - Characterise current local television and radiocommunication services within the project area and surrounding areas. - Identify and describe any existing infrastructure, including the existing transmission lines, in the area.

-- Identify potential long and short-term effects of the project on existing and potential land uses (such as aerial spraying and other agricultural activities), public infrastructure (such as roads, transport routes) and fire and emergency management (such as aerial firefighting). - Identify the potential social and economic effects, taking into account direct and indirect consequences of the project on employment, housing and existing economic land uses within the area. - Identify the potential effects and risks to aviation safety from the project. - Identify the potential for electromagnetic interference to radio-communications services from the project. - Identify the potential effects on existing infrastructure, including transmission lines, particularly risks to infrastructure integrity, operation and associated public safety issues.
+- Identify potential long and short-term effects of the project on existing and potential land uses (such as aerial spraying and other agricultural activities or biosecurity), public infrastructure (such as roads, transport routes) and fire and emergency management (such as aerial firefighting). - Identify the potential social and economic effects, taking into account direct and indirect consequences of the project on employment, housing and existing economic land uses within the area. - Identify the potential effects and risks to aviation safety from the project. - Identify the potential for electromagnetic interference to radio-communications services from the project. - Identify the potential effects on existing infrastructure, including transmission lines, particularly risks to infrastructure integrity, operation and associated public safety issues.

-• Demonstrate whether the project is consistent with relevant provisions of the Moyne Planning Scheme and other relevant strategies made under Victorian legislation.

-- Outline measures to minimise potential adverse effects and enhance benefits to the community and local businesses. - Describe consultation undertaken with Airservices Australia, Civil Aviation Safety Authority and Country Fire Authority regarding potential issues and merits of mitigation measures and propose design responses and/or other mitigation measures to reduce potential effects to aviation safety. - Describe and evaluate potential design responses and/or other mitigation measures (e.g. installation of additional transmitter masts) to reduce potential electromagnetic interference to radio-communications services. - Outline measures to minimise potential effects to existing infrastructure including appropriate separation distances, and electrical mitigation to reduce potential electrical hazards.
+- Demonstrate whether the project is consistent with relevant provisions of the Yarriambiack Planning Scheme and other relevant strategies made under Victorian legislation. - Outline measures to minimise potential adverse effects (including biosecurity risks) and enhance benefits to the community and local businesses. - Describe consultation undertaken with Airservices Australia, Civil Aviation Safety Authority and Country Fire Authority regarding potential issues and merits of mitigation measures and propose design responses and/or other mitigation measures to reduce potential effects to aviation safety. - Describe and evaluate potential design responses and/or other mitigation measures (e.g. installation of additional transmitter masts) to reduce potential electromagnetic interference to radio-communications services. - Outline measures to minimise potential effects to existing infrastructure including appropriate separation distances, and electrical mitigation to reduce potential electrical hazards.